feblehober123/GETWatchBot2/README.md

 This bot is (probably) buggy, but hopefully less buggy than the original, otherwise I wasted my time on rewriting it/scrapping it together.
 It may not always work, especially if the 4chan API changes.

-TO DO: ~~Fix broken boards- some boards have a sticky with a modification time years in the future, no GETs will be detected on these boards until the no sticky feature is added to the newest thread selector.~~ FIXED
+TO DO:

+* Automatically initialize new boards and append them to the list of GET classes
+* Add error loggers for caught exceptions in GET.py

 License
 -------